ritaxcorreia/polluto/README.md

 # Polluto

-## Polluto a real-time worldwide pollution tracker built in ReactJS, using geolocation, Google Maps API and AirVisual API.
+### Polluto is a real-time worldwide pollution tracker built in ReactJS, using geolocation, Google Maps API and AirVisual API.

 This was the final project for my General Assembly course, December 2020.